-In addition, with Configured Grants, the gNB can allocate uplink resources for the initial HARQ transmissions to UEs.
+In addition, with Configured Grants, the gNB can allocate uplink resources for the initial HARQ transmissions and HARQ retransmissions to UEs.
 Two types of configured uplink grants are defined:

-- With Type 1, RRC directly provides the configured uplink grant (including the periodicity). - With Type 2, RRC defines the periodicity of the configured uplink grant while PDCCH addressed to CS-RNTI can either signal and activate the configured uplink grant, or deactivate it; i.e. a PDCCH addressed to CS-RNTI indicates that the uplink grant can be implicitly reused according to the periodicity defined by RRC, until deactivated.
+- With Type 1, RRC directly provides the configured uplink grant (including the periodicity).

+With Type 2, RRC defines the periodicity of the configured uplink grant while PDCCH addressed to CS-RNTI can either signal and activate the configured uplink grant, or deactivate it; i.e. a PDCCH addressed to CS-RNTI indicates that the uplink grant can be implicitly reused according to the periodicity defined by RRC, until deactivated.

-The dynamically allocated uplink transmission overrides the configured uplink grant in the same serving cell, if they overlap in time.
+If the UE is not configured with enhanced intra-UE overlapping resources prioritization, the dynamically allocated uplink transmission overrides the configured uplink grant in the same serving cell, if they overlap in time.
 Otherwise an uplink transmission according to the configured uplink grant is assumed, if activated.